CBD for hot flashes

 -

-CBD showed in preclinical studies a improved gut flora composition, about the so-called Microbiota-Brain Axis can indirectly influence hormonal balance and thermoregulatory control.
+CBD showed in preclinical studies a improved gut flora composition, which is via the so-called Microbiota-brain axis can indirectly influence hormonal balance and thermoregulatory control.

 |